kidonng/animation-observer/readme.md

 ### Listen to different events

-By default, the function listens to the [`animationstart`](https://developer.mozilla.org/docs/Web/API/Element/animationstart_event) event, which triggers when a matching element appears.
+By default, the function listens to the [`animationstart`](https://developer.mozilla.org/docs/Web/API/Element/animationstart_event) event, which triggers when a matching element ["appears"](#caveats).

 You can listen to a different `event` in the options.
-The most prominent usage is to check element removals:
+The most prominent usage is to check element ["disappears"](#caveats):

 <!-- prettier-ignore -->
 ```js